-The City of Jacksonville, Jacksonville Housing Services Division policy and procedures it will follow to affirmatively market housing containing five or more HOME assisted units includes monitoring the HOME assisted projects annually to insure that the units are marketed through diverse media outlets.
+The City of Jacksonville, Housing Services Divisions policies and procedures will follow to affirmatively market housing containing five or more HOME assisted units including monitoring the HOME assisted projects annually to insure that the units are marketed through diverse media outlets.
 In addition, local housing marketing magazines are collected and reviewed to insure that the HOME assisted apartments are included.
-Also, the Housing Services Division includes language in contracts to include Exhibit F Agreement Regarding Certifications of Property Owners Participating in the HOME program To Affirmatively Market Vacant Units - Use for Five (5) or more HOME Assisted Rental Units Only.
-Exhibit F includes marketing guidelines as well as a questionnaire and certification that must be signed by the applicant/property owner.
+Also, the Housing Services Division includes language in contracts to include an Agreement Regarding Certifications of Property Owners Participating in the HOME program To Affirmatively Market Vacant Units - Use for Five (5) or more HOME Assisted Rental Units Only.
+Language includes marketing guidelines as well as a questionnaire and certification that must be signed by the applicant/property owner.